 As a landlord, the best way to build a solid relationship with your tenant from the get go is to be straightforward with them.
 Go through your lease agreement together and make sure everything is crystal clear in terms of expectations and needs.
 We all have a tendency to be polite in the beginning of a relationship, but this could lead to miscommunication and frustration further down the line.
 If you expect your tenant to clean the balcony and trim the grass – say it, agree to it before signing on the dotted line.
 No matter how much you just want to get it done.

 Be responsive to your tenants when they reach out

-Many tenants will only contact their landlord when something has gone seriously wrong, like a major repair is needed urgently.
+Many tenants will only contact their landlord when something has gone seriously wrong like a major repair is needed urgently.
 Try to be available and responsive and respond quickly.
-You could have a template that you ask them to fill out which includes things like what the problem is, how long it has been occurring, when they are available for you to send over a contractor to repair it.
+You could have a template that you ask them to fill out which includes things like what the problem is, and how long it has been occurring when they are available for you to send over a contractor to repair it.
 Once the issue is resolved, you can ask your tenant for feedback and to send you monitoring updates of the issue.

 Landlords need to implement maintenance or service requests promptly

 If you receive a complaint about a leaking pipe or a broken fridge, aim to respond quickly.
-This will not only save further damage occurring but will also build trust between you and your tenant.
+This will not only save further damage from occurring but will also build trust between you and your tenant.
 This shows you are a reliable landlord or property manager.
 You could schedule in regular maintenance checks with your tenant to visit your rental unit and ensure everything is well kept as there are some standard repairs you should be prepared for.

 Ultimately this is the tenant’s home, if they have to deal with maintenance and repair gripes for long periods because of their landlord’s delayed response, it takes away how much they can enjoy the property as their home.
 Even though the issues the tenants are experiencing with your property is not your fault, it’s important that you take action to help remedy the issue and do so with in a well-mannered attitude.